HumanSignal/label-studio/docs/source/guide/ml.md

 You can also retrieve predictions automatically by loading tasks.
 To do this, enable `Retrieve predictions when loading a task automatically` on the **Machine Learning** settings for your project.
 When you scroll through tasks in the data manager for a project, the predictions for those tasks are automatically retrieved from the ML backend.
 Predictions also appear when labeling tasks in the Label stream workflow.

 > Note: For a large dataset, the HTTP request to retrieve predictions might be interrupted by a timeout.
-If you want to **get all predictions** for all tasks in a dataset, the recommended way is to make a [PATCH call to the tasks endpoint of the Label Studio API](https://api.labelstud.io/#operation/tasks_partial_update) with `"predictions": [...]` field on the ML backend side for each generated prediction.
+If you want to **get all predictions** for all tasks in a dataset, the recommended way is to make a [POST call to the predictions endpoint of the Label Studio API](https://api.labelstud.io/#operation/api_predictions_create) on the ML backend side for each generated prediction.

 If you want to retrieve predictions manually for a list of tasks **using only an ML backend**, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example: